Acid Gas Disposal

 Acid Gas Injection (AGI) — Engineering Fundamentals

-CO₂/H₂S phase behavior, dense-phase injection, Wichert-Aziz correction, sour-service materials, regulatory framework.
+CO₂/H₂S phase behavior, dense-phase injection, Wichert-Aziz correction, sour-service materials, and the U.S. regulatory framework.

 1. What is AGI?